-Today I want to talk to you about mindful classroom design and organizing your classroom–organization that leads to efficient teaching and learning.
+Today I want to talk to you about mindful classroom design and organizing your classroom–classroom organization that leads to efficient teaching and learning.
 We often get so caught up in planning lessons and activities that we forget that the space we teach those lessons in can really impact our teaching–and student learning!

 Every classroom is so different–it’s hard to give clear direction on this one!
 I have a few tips to keep in mind when considering organizing your classroom.
 Before I even begin–consider the role of your teacher desk.
 I use mine as storage and a place to put my document camera.
 I don’t sit at it.
 Ever.
 The last thing I want is to have my students have to interrupt their thinking to come find me–I am moving around to coach THEM.
 Some people can live without a teacher desk to free up space in their room.
 I wish that were me.
 I have too much junk. #truthbomb

 - Consider carving out multiple “floor spaces”.
 I want my students to have multiple floor spaces to work–whether they are in pairs, trios, or larger groups.
 When I do a new desk arrangement, I seriously count the number of work spaces I have on the floor to make sure we all have room to function without getting up into each other’s business.

 - Desks in small groups–always.
-I switch up the number of desks in each group and how they are arranged (last year I had a challenging group, so more students were facing forward in their groups than usual!).
+I switch up the number of desks in each group and how I arrange them (last year I had a challenging group, so more students were facing forward in their groups than usual!).
 I use cooperative grouping nametags to help me quickly form groups when I need to.
 We work cooperatively ALL.
 THE.
 TIME.

 - Make conscious decisions about where to put math supplies (more on this below!) to make sure students have easy access.

 - Make sure all students have easy view of your main teaching area(s) and key anchor charts and displays.